hiperbio/cross-dpc-episdet/README.md

 ## Usage example

+* `Note`: To replicate the results from the IPDPS article, fix the frequency of the CPU to the nominal for all experiments.

 ## In papers and reports, please refer to this tool as follows

 Marques D., Campos R., Santander-Jiménez S., Matveev, Z., Sousa L., Ilic A. Unlocking Personalized Healthcare on Modern CPUs/GPUs: Three-way Gene Interaction Study.
 In: 36th IEEE International Parallel & Distributed Processing Symposium (IPDPS 2022).